spgitmonish/ExtendedKalmanFilter/README.md

 * **CarND-Extended-Kalman-Filter-Project** - Utilities for generating additional data using matlab/python

 ## 2-D Visualizer
-Udacity has provided a way to visualize the effectiveness of the EKF model designed by the user.
+Udacity has provided a way to visualize the effectiveness of a EKF model.
 The simulator can be downloaded here

 [Windows](https://d17h27t6h515a5.cloudfront.net/topher/2017/March/58d07003_kalman-tracker-windows/kalman-tracker-windows.zip)